 Though there's no "super box" raffle, there is a monthly giveaway for Umai Crate subscribers.
 Most of the time, the requirement is taking a picture of your box with a certain hashtag, or something like that.
 The prize is usually something simple, like a ramen bowl and spoon set.
 But considering first and second prizes are often awarded, at least there's a chance you might win.

 Unlike Japanese toys and candy, there aren't many competing monthly ramen boxes on the market.
-As far as we can tell, there are only a handful of others and one already threw in the towel.
+As far as we can tell, there are only a handful of others, and some competitors have already thrown in the towel.
 Is Umai Crate awesome enough to expand the market?
 Or will it fold like dried noodles in a rainstorm?
 Get ready to dig into seven piles of noodles, followed by our thoughts and a final verdict.

 Box 1 – August 2016